 Holiday inspiration currently loading...

-Let us know your departure point and we’ll guide you towards the Isle of Skye, with a choice of routes to the famous Road to the Isles.
+Let us know your departure point and we’ll guide you towards the Isle of Skye via the famous Road to the Isles.
 After crossing the Skye Bridge, head to the so-called “Garden of Skye” – the southerly Sleat peninsula.

 Sheltered by a gently curving bay, your charming whitewashed hotel sits right on the seashore, enjoying expansive views over the Sound of Sleat to the wilderness of Knoydart.
 This is a Gaelic-speaking community and the bar is a lively meeting place where locals rub shoulders with hotel guests, often to the accompaniment of traditional music and Gaelic song in front of the roaring log fire.
 Candlelit meals in the wood-panelled dining room reflect the estate’s culinary riches, with wonderful shellfish and game featuring prominently on the menu.

 You may find it hard to tear yourself away, but the Isle of Mull is calling.
 Take your time over today’s trip – the journey is part of the holiday!
 A short drive takes you first to the port of Armadale, from where you make the ferry trip to Mallaig.
 From here you will have time to explore the stunning sandy beaches of Arisaig – made famous by the movie Local Hero – before reaching the remote wilderness of the Ardnamurchan peninsula – the most westerly part of mainland Britain.
 Your second short ferry of the day takes you directly to Tobermory – Mull’s main village.